 Bike Paths in Calgary

-In all the current uncertainty, hopping on the bike paths in Calgary has been very helpful to manage day-to-day.
-Also, the occasional ice cream doesn’t hurt.
+In all the uncertainty of the pandemic, hopping on the bike paths in Calgary was very helpful to manage day-to-day stress.
+Also, the occasional ice cream didn’t hurt!

 Fish Creek Park